 About Me

-Good Morning, Today I am officially committing to joining the blogging world.
+Today I am officially committing to joining the blogging world.
 I am not tech savvy so be patient and I learn through this endeavor.
 I am a public school teacher in Portland, Oregon.
 I have been teaching for 14 years and just started teaching Kindergarten in a very diverse, impoverished school.
 I have taught other grades, but most of my experience has been in 3rd grade.
 My awesome sister, fellow teacher, has been teaching Kinder for over a decade.
 You should check out her blog at teacherlaura.blogspot.com.
 She is my inspiration and is keeping me afloat this year.
-I have an awesome family and 2 amazing children.
-My son is finishing up his last year of middle school and next year my daughter will start Kindergarten.
-For fun I love to cook, travel and shop of course.
-That about sums up my life.
-Post one accomplished!
-I am hoping for followers soon.